How to run Richard Burns Rally on Mac with force feedback (CrossOver + Torqer)

 Loading times are very long

 This is normal for RBR under CrossOver.
-The game itself was not optimised for modern storage or translation layers.
+The game itself was not optimised for CrossOver or modern storage and translation layers.
 Expect stage loading to take 2–4× longer than on a native Windows install.
 Once a stage is loaded, it runs normally.

 If you run into something not covered here, you can contact us.